japanj/pugs-detection/notebooks/README.md

         - Sentinel-2 image + SDT as input: `band_list = [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 14]`
     - `version`: version number regarding to model experiments

+3. **Result Analysis Notebook** (run `8_result_analysis.ipynb`)

+    For the result analysis, this notebook compares how different models' performance (recall value) vary across different PUGS size.
+For further details, please check [Further analysis from the model prediction section](/README.md#further-analysis-from-the-model-prediction).

+    If you run the model training from scratch and end up with different model version number, you can change the prediction file path in config file:
+    - `sentinel_pred_raster_path`: clipped prediction output of model experiment version 0 (using only Sentinel-2 image with jaccard loss function)
+    - `with_osm_pred_raster_path`: clipped prediction output of model experiment version 0 (using Sentinel-2 image and PUGS binary mask from OSM with jaccard loss function)

 ### Speed up model training parameters

 You can adjust the following parameters to optimize training performance on your system: